dogweather/forkful/content/en/typescript/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?
-Writing tests in TypeScript involves creating automated scripts to verify the functionality and correctness of your code.
-Programmers do it to ensure reliability, quickly catch bugs, and facilitate maintainable code growth, as TypeScript's static typing adds a level of predictability to JavaScript testing.

 ## How to:
 TypeScript works harmoniously with most JavaScript testing frameworks.
 For demonstration purposes, we'll use Jest, a popular testing framework, due to its zero-configuration setup for TypeScript projects.